Dark galaxy: FAST J0139+4328

-Located 94 million light years away from Earth, this galaxy is visible in radio waves with minimal visible light.
+Located 94 million light years away from Earth in the constellation Andromeda, this galaxy is visible in radio waves with minimal visible light.

 HE0450-2958

 HE0450-2958 is a quasar at redshift z=0.285.
 Hubble Space Telescope images showed that the quasar is located at the edge of a large cloud of gas, but no host galaxy was detected for the quasar.
 The authors of the Hubble study suggested that one possible scenario was that the quasar is located in a dark galaxy.
 However, subsequent analysis by other groups found no evidence that the host galaxy is anomalously dark, and demonstrated that a normal host galaxy is probably present, so the observations do not support the dark galaxy interpretation.

 HVC 127-41-330

 HVC 127-41-330 is a cloud rotating at high speed between Andromeda and the Triangulum Galaxy.
 Astronomer Josh Simon considers this cloud to be a dark galaxy because of the speed of its rotation and its predicted mass.